GabrielMoreau/oberapk/README.md

 oberapk update oberapk; sudo apt update; sudo apt upgrade
 ```

+One cron job is placed in the daily folder
+and another in the weekly cron folder.
+These tasks do not run as root, but switch to the `RUN_USER` account,
+if and only if you have defined it.
+These tasks run the daily and weekly kits,
+so consider if you need to define `@daily` and `@weekly`
+in your configuration file,
+along with the associated software you want to update.

-A file `/etc/cron.d/oberapk` in the cron folder will update a set of
+You can also define your own `/etc/cron.d/oberapk` file in the cron
+folder which will update a set of packages (`kit`) you want,
+at a time you want...
-packages (`kit`).
-It's up to you to define it because there is no
+It is then up to you to define it because the predefined cron files
-predefined cron file and daily kit for the moment.
-You also have to choose a user.
+(daily and weekly...) are launched at a time fixed
+by your system configuration.
-Be careful, Oberapk should never normally be run by the `root` user.
+Beware, Oberapk should never and refuses to be launched
+by the user `root`.
 ```
 9:33 23 * * *  adm  test -x $(which oberapk) && oberapk upgrade all 2>&1 | logger -t oberap
 ```